 The amounts that students can borrow are determined by their dependency status.
 Student borrowers are not required to undergo a credit check.
 Parent borrowers must apply for PLUS loans and their credit is checked during that process.
 Students whose parents are turned down for PLUS loans might be able to borrow more money than their dependency status normally permits.

-- The Direct PLUS Loan is not based on financial need, but the borrower must be creditworthy.
-The amount of a PLUS loan cannot exceed the student's cost of attendance minus other financial need.
-Repayment must begin as soon as loan funds are disbursed.
+Direct Parent Loan to Undergraduate Student (PLUS) Loans - The Direct PLUS Loan is not based on financial need, but the borrower must be creditworthy.
+The amount of a PLUS loan cannot exceed the student's cost of attendance minus other financial aid.